lnf3/starter-hugo-academic2/content/_index.md

       sort_ascending: true
       default_button_index: 0
       title: Lab Pets
       text: I am a proud mom to three senior pups.
 They are the loves of my life and a major source of my daily positive emotions.
-I commit to regularly updating this page with students' pets, because who doesn't need more pictures of cute animals in their lives?!<br><br>
+Click on the pictures to learn more about each pup. <br><br>I commit to regularly updating this page with students' pets, because who doesn't need more pictures of cute animals in their lives?!<br><br>
       filters:
         folders:
           - pets